 An aurora is the earth’s most spectacular light display.
-The aurora borealis are the northern lights and only seen in the far North of our planet.
-The southern lights are seen around the Antarctic regions.
+The aurora borealis is the Northern Lights and only seen in the far North of our planet.
+The Southern Lights are seen around the Antarctic regions.
 The lights dance across the sky in a myriad of colors.
 Aurora could work for many mares and foals.
 It might be particularly good for horses with strong markings like appaloosas, pintos, roans, or horses with flashy markings.

 Barnard 33 is also called the Horsehead Nebula.
 This dark nebula belongs to the constellation Orion.
 Orion is the constellation of a giant archer that graces the northern skies.
-The reason this is called the Horsehead Nebula is because of its unique shape and swirling dark gases.
-These shapes look like a horse’s head when seen from Earth.
+The is called the Horsehead Nebula because of its unique shape and swirling dark gases.
+These shapes look like a horse’s head when seen from earth.

-Barnard would make a fine name for a colt, stallion, or gelding with a dark coat or one with a mercurial temperament.
+Barnard would make a fine name for a colt, stallion, or gelding with a dark coat or mercurial temperament.

 This dwarf planet is the largest object in the asteroid belt between Mars and Jupiter.
-Ceres is covered in rock and ice.
-Ceres could be a good name for a horse of either gender.
-It might be particularly good for a grey or white horse or for a large, powerful one due to Ceres size.
+Ceres is covered in rock and ice and could be a good name for a horse of either gender.
+It might work particularly well for a grey or white horse or a large, powerful one due to Ceres' size.